relapse & revival

 Robert’s upcoming album, Revival, is just half of a much greater story.
 A story that needed a book to tell it.

-Relapse: A Love Story is set to release May 2018 (Beaver’s Pond Press).
+Relapse: A Love Story was released May 2018 (Beaver’s Pond Press).

 ABOUT THE BOOK: